 Solopreneurs encounter many of the same challenges that other business owners face—and some unique ones, as well.
 Tasked with single-handedly managing all aspects of their businesses—sales, marketing, production, office management, accounting, etc.—they can quickly become overworked and overwhelmed.
 They may also find it difficult to grow their businesses as they deal with competing priorities and not enough hours in the day.

-Fortunately, with dedication to working smarter not harder, solopreneurs can gain the capacity to devote more time and energy to revenue-growth.
+Fortunately, with a dedication to working smarter not harder, solopreneurs can gain the capacity to devote more time and energy to revenue growth.

 If you’re starting or running a one-person company, consider the following suggestions:

 Here are five ways you can empower yourself to have the time and focus to grow your business.